Nebula-AWS-Consulting/RCW-Infrastructure-Campaign/src/client-frontend/src/modules/views/privacy.md

     We do not sell or rent your personal information to third parties.
 However, we may share your information:
 - With trusted service providers who assist us in operating our website or managing our church operations (e.g., payment processors, email platforms)
-- When required by law, such as to comply with legal obligations or protect the rights of Restored Church Las Vegas
+- When required by law, such as to comply with legal obligations or protect the rights of Restored Church Worldwide
 4. ### Cookies and Tracking Technologies
 We may use cookies and similar technologies to enhance your browsing experience.
 Cookies are small files stored on your device that help us analyze web traffic and improve our website.
 You can control or disable cookies through your browser settings, though this may affect your experience on our site.